10 Ways to Practice Financial Discipline

 2. Creating a Convenient Budget

-Building a monthly budget isn’t necessarily at the top of everyone’s bucket list, but seeing spending habits and current expenses in black and white can make it easier to get a handle on overall finances.
-Whether it’s written out by hand, using an online spreadsheet, or finding software that helps turn financial data into a trackable budget, there are many ways to build a budget.
+Building a monthly budget isn’t necessarily at the top of everyone’s bucket list, but analyzing and tracking your expenses, spending habits, and savings can make it easier to get a handle on overall finances.
+Whether you use a cool journal, an online spreadsheet, or an app, there are many ways to manage a budget.

 3. Paying Down Existing Debt